The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Behavior

 where $C_{d}^{-1}=(4\pi)^{d/2}\Gamma(d/2+1)$ and $C$ represents an integral constant taking the value $\delta_{Z}(0)$ to be determined by the initial renormalization condition Eq.(\ref{eq:renormalization-condition}).
 Thus for $d=4$ the renormalization function in the IR region behaves like

 To determine the integral constant $C$ we need to apply the initial renormalization condition defined at UV.
 However, the function Eq.(\ref{eq:delta-IR-1}) is only valid at IR, obvious it diverges in the limit $k\rightarrow\infty$.
-To a large extent, the difficulty can be attributed to the fact that such behavior of $\delta_{Z}$ will completely change in the UV region as a consequence of the running of the effective dimension of the system.
-As is discussed in literature, the anomalous dimension is equal to $\eta=d-2$ at the non-trivial UV fixed point \cite{codello2009fixed}, so the effective dimension near the UV fixed point tends to $d_{eff}=d-\eta=2$, but rather 4.
-In this case, the power of $k$ is zero in Eq.(\ref{eq:general-delta}), so $\delta_{Z}$ is expected to behave as $\log k$ in the UV region.
-Therefore, one could see that the dimension $d$ and the behavior of $\delta_{Z}(k)$ are very different at small $k$ and large $k$ region,
+To a large extent, the difficulty can be attributed to the fact that such behavior of $\delta_{Z}$ will completely change in the UV region as a consequence of the running of the effective dimension $d$ of the base space.
+In fact, the scale dependent anomalous dimension $\eta(k)$ always go with dimension $d$ and produces a scale dependent effective $\epsilon$-parameter (expansion) of the dimensional continuation, that is to say, everywhere that appears the dimension $d$ could be approximately replaced by $d_{eff}=d-\eta(k)$.
+Since the anomalous dimension equals to $\eta(k\rightarrow\infty)=d-2$ at the non-trivial UV fixed point \cite{codello2009fixed}, the effective dimension near the UV fixed point tends to $d_{eff}=d-\eta(k\rightarrow\infty)=2$, instead of 4, and hence in the UV region, the power of $k$ goes to zero in Eq.(\ref{eq:general-delta}) , and $\delta_{Z}$ is expected to behave mildly as $\log k$ instead.
+One could see that the dimension $d$ and the behavior of $\delta_{Z}(k)$ are very different for small $k$ and large $k$ region,

-We can see that the growth rate $\partial\delta_{Z}/\partial k$ is always positive, which means $\delta_{Z}$ grows and the coupling decreases with the increasing of $k$.
+We can see that the growth rate $\partial\delta_{Z}/\partial k$ is always non-negative, which means $\delta_{Z}$ grows monotonously and the coupling decreases with the increasing of $k$.
 However, it does not mean the theory is asymptotically free, it is in fact ``asymptotically safe''.
 The reason is transparent, although at IR $\delta_{Z}$ grows as $\sim k^{2}$, the rate slows down to $\sim(d-2)k^{d-2}$ in the UV region, and finally the growth rate vanishes as $d\rightarrow2$ and the coupling approaches to a finite value at the UV fixed point.

-In order to explicitly calculate the renormalization function in the UV region, a viable approach is to use the free fields or linear approximation, namely let $g_{\mu\nu}\approx\eta_{\mu\nu}$, and ignore the non-linear interactions in NLSM which are seen as small corrections.
-The using of such approximation to study its quantum behavior at UV is reasonable, since as discussed previously the coupling of the theory tends to a small value at UV and it is ``asymptotically safe'', the result in the free fields limit must dominate.
-In this approximation, the NLSM becomes quadratic in $X$, each component decouples to other fields and enters independently in Eq.(\ref{eq:NLSM}).
-Notice that the $\lambda$ has dimension $[\mathrm{mass}]^{2}$ when $d=2$, so we could rescale the fields $X$ to enforce a dimensionless constraint $\frac{1}{2}\lambda X_{\mu}X^{\mu}=1$.
-If we work in the $d=2$ Euclidean parameter background, the partition function can be written as